Scene - Cut - Print!

 The Down Side:

-Be prepared for viewing long moments of uninteresting and unproductive wandering.
+Be prepared for viewing long moments of uninteresting and unproductive wandering across seemingly endless plains.
 Open microphones on small video units exaggerate the noise caused by prairie winds; some, to the extent where muting the set is preferable.
-We can’t all be movie directors like Spielberg or Tarantino, still, (poorly edited) video production isn’t as annoying as some of the characters and content can be.
+We can’t all be movie directors like Spielberg or Tarantino, still, poorly or un-edited video productions are difficult to endure.
+And yet, they may not be as annoying as some of the characters and content can be.

 Still others begin with an exhaustingly repetitious narration laced with “Umm…” and every cliché since the age of “talkies.”
 Worn-out phrases such as, “come join us,” “ride along,” “we’re on the board” or, the dreaded, “click the subscribe button” when you haven’t even seen the production, yet.
 And nothing says, “I flunked out of grade school,” like the use of “F_ _ _’in” as a precursor to every noun, (person, place, or thing).
 They additionally prove that calling on the Lord to damn misbehaving dogs or every missed shot doesn’t seem to improve the situation.

-I’m no prude but these comments tend to feed the machine of anti-groups; substantiating their increasingly unjust portrayal of hunting’s ignorant participation.
+I’m no prude but these comments tend to feed the machine of anti-groups; substantiating their increasingly unjust portrayal of hunting’s ignorant participants.
 Pro-hunting organizations are spending loads of time, money, and effort to fight this misconception; why feed it?
-I just prefer videographers that choose their words and actions with a bit more wisdom, is all.
+I just prefer videographers and others that choose their words and actions with a bit more wisdom, is all.

 Beyond boring stereotypes, be suspect of tell-tale titles that include, “Limited Out!” or a photo of two guys with a dozen pheasants and a title that says something like, “First Day in South Dakota!”

 Nothing against this accomplishment, of course, but limiting out as a goal is merely the second stage (of 5, typically) on the way to what is often considered, hunting maturity; an indication that the participants aren’t there, yet.
-Not always but generally, these are hunts for wild birds and reaching the maximum number of birds in the bag is an accomplishment of no small means.
-Not the main focus for folks that like to watch dogs work and enjoy the day but, obviously, there’s entertainment along with education.
+Accomplished uplanders prefer to watch dogs work and enjoy the day for the sake of hunting.
+Obviously, there’s some entertainment along with education in videos where reaching the limit of game allowed is the focus.

 While we are on the subject of road ditches… Yeah, I know it’s legal (in a few states) but good hunters - with dogs - generally want to hunt away from the roads.
 Obviously taking their parent’s jest to go play in the street too literally, there are other repeat videographers that use dogs while hunting road ditches.
 I know the state(s) that they are hunting in and know them to offer large and numerous areas where it is possible to avoid the possible hazards of taking a dog on a road-side “shooting.”